 Joining ICC makes good business sense and is simple to do through one of two ways:

 - Through affiliation with an ICC national committee or group in your country

 - Through direct membership with the ICC International Secretariat when a national committee/group has not yet been established in your country/territory

-Chambers of commerce are eligible to join the World Chambers Federation, ICC’s leading network for chambers worldwide.
+Chambers of commerce who join ICC will automatically become members of the ICC World Chambers Federation, the leading network for chambers worldwide.